spierala/blog-posts/mini-rx-comparison.md

 See here the MiniRx Svelte Demo: https://github.com/spierala/mini-rx-svelte-demo

 #### Component Store
 Component Store is tied to Angular.
-Angular is a peer dependency in the [package.json](https://github.com/ngrx/platform/blob/master/modules/component-store/package.json#L25).
+Angular is a peer dependency in the [package.json](https://github.com/ngrx/platform/blob/13.0.1/modules/component-store/package.json#L25).

 #### Akita
 Akita is also framework-agnostic.
 You can see in this article how Svelte and Akita play together: [Supercharge Your Svelte State Management with Akita](https://netbasal.com/supercharge-your-svelte-state-management-with-akita-f1f9de5ef43d)

 ## Notes
-### How does the Feature Store work?
+### How does the Feature Store work actually?
 Feature Stores uses Redux under the hood:
 Behind the scenes a Feature Store is creating a feature reducer and a "setState" action.
 MiniRx dispatches that action when calling `setState()` and the corresponding feature reducer will update the feature state accordingly.

-// TODO
-// Source code links (use specific git tag)
-// Closing words
-// Add to disclaimer: not every feature of Component Store / Akita is part of the comparison (maybe mention not covered features in Notes)
+See the FeatureStore source [here](https://github.com/spierala/mini-rx-store/blob/3.0.0/projects/mini-rx-store/src/lib/feature-store.ts).

+### What did we not cover?
+10 rounds are enough, right?
+We covered the aspects of state management which are - in my opinion - the most important.
+MiniRx focuses on the important things.
+Nonetheless, I want to list a few things that were out of scope for this fight:

+- Akita: EntityStore, Transactions, Akita Immer, Persist State, CLI.
+- Component Store: `updater` method, `tapResponse` operator

+## Conclusion
+I hope that you had fun to watch this fight!
+We know all three competitors much better now.
+All of them showed their skills, none of them went to the ground!
+And we saw, little fighters like MiniRx should never be underestimated :)

+Thanks
+Special thanks for reviewing this blog post:
+- Michael Rutzer?

+Articles which inspired me:
+- There was once a legendary fight in 2018, organized by [Orjan de Smet](https://twitter.com/orjandesmet): [NGRX VS. NGXS VS. AKITA VS. RXJS: FIGHT!](https://ordina-jworks.github.io/angular/2018/10/08/angular-state-management-comparison.html?utm_source=dormosheio&utm_campaign=dormosheio)